 The German tower market may be characterised by slow growth, but it is entering a period of rapid change.

-Telefónica transferred 2,350 German towers into their towerco Telxius in a deal valued at €587mn.
+Telefónica transferred 2,350 German towers into their towerco Telxius in 2016 in a deal valued at €587mn.
 After pulling their IPO due to low investor interest, Telefónica has since sold a 40% stake to investor KKR for €1.3bn.

 Meanwhile, Deutsche Telekom were rumoured to be gearing up to monetise their towerco Deutsche Funkturm, but with enthusiasm for an IPO cooling after the cancellation of similar flotations recently, and no word of a strategic sale, it seems they may hang on to the asset a little longer.
 Deutsche Funkturm operates over 34,700 sites in Germany, of which around 8,000 are ground based towers with the rest being rooftops.
 Subsidiary Omega Towers manages 7,700 further sites (mostly rooftops) transferred from Telefónica in July 2015.